 All of the information about the rules covering family career breaks are on the Bar Council ethics and practice hub.

-Barristers who have taken substantial parental leave can benefit from a discount of up to two years on their PCF when returning to the Bar.
-More information on parental support can be found on our wellbeing and career support pages.
+The Bar Council also provides further information on parental support as part of its wellbeing and career support pages.

 The Bar Council's parent mentoring scheme is for any barrister thinking about starting a family, on maternity leave or trying to balance working with bringing up a family.
 The scheme will put you in touch with a mentor who has made it work and is happy to share their insights, while supporting you with your new challenges.
 Where possible they will try to match barristers from the same practice areas or circuits.